-Finding the perfect house can be a fun yet challenging endeavor.
-With so many factors to consider while house hunting – including house style, size and location, just to name a few – sometimes people don’t know where to even start.
+Finding the perfect house can be a fun, yet challenging, endeavor.
+With so many factors to consider while house hunting – including style, size and location, just to name a few – it can be tough to know where to start.
+This process can sometimes lead to houses that don’t quite match your dreams.

 What Is A Construction Loan?